Tennessee Small Businessman Wins National Award

 (MENAFN- EIN Presswire)

-Jimmy Collins of Casper's Body Shop & Wrecker Service is the 2024 winner of the Dave Jones Leadership Award
+Jimmy Collins of Casper's Body Work & Wrecker Service in Greeneville is the winner of the 2024 Dave Jones Leadership Award

-Dave Jones taught me a lot in the few years I knew him and introduced me to people I would never have known.”

-- Jimmy CollinsWINTER SPRINGS, FL, UNITED STATES, November 13, 2024 /EINPresswire / -- The 2024 Dave Jones Leadership Award was given to Jimmy Collins, owner of Casper's Body Shop & Wrecker Service , Greeneville, TN.
+CHATTANOOGA, TN, UNITED STATES, November 14, 2024 /EINPresswire / -- The 2024 Dave Jones Leadership Award was given to Jimmy Collins, owner of Casper's Body Shop & Wrecker Service , Greeneville, TN.
 Collins, who was a protégé of the late legendary Dave Jones, said winning the award was a big surprise.

 The Dave Jones Leadership Award, first given in 2015, honors towing operators who demonstrate leadership, innovation, vision, tenacity, and experience.
-The recipient is chosen by the Jones family of Dave Jones Services , Casselberry, FL.
+The Jones family of Dave Jones Services , Casselberry, FL, chooses the recipient each year.
 Collins is the ninth winner of the Jones award.
 Jones, who died in 2013, was also a founder of Tow Times magazine.

-Michael McGovern, president of Tow Times magazine, was on hand in Chattanooga, Tennessee, to give Collins the award during the Tennessee Tow Show.
+Michael McGovern, president of Tow Times magazine, was on hand in Chattanooga to give Collins the award during the Tennessee Tow Show.
 He sees a parallel between Collins and Jones.

 “Jimmy's background is remarkably similar to that of Dave Jones.
 From a small body shop in a tiny, rural east Tennessee town, Jimmy expanded his business to towing and now has a fleet of trucks, including a rotator, based in a large, state-of-the-art facility,” McGovern said.“Like Dave Jones, he applied his business prowess to his state towing association, serving as a founder and past president.
 Jimmy personifies a Dave Jones Leadership Award recipient."